Toolz-at/consent-mode-banner-cmp-free-toolz/README.en.md

-# Consent Mode Banner CMP (Free) - Toolz
+# Consent Mode Banner CMP - Toolz

-[Toolz CMP Banner Generator](https://consentmode.toolz.at/en/generator) – Generate your personalized banner for free.
+[Toolz CMP Banner Generator](https://consentmode.toolz.at/en/generator) – Generate your personalized banner.

 ## How to Install the Plugin

 ### Option 1: Install via WordPress Dashboard
-1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-free-toolz) (click "Code > Download ZIP").
+1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-toolz) (click "Code > Download ZIP").
 2. In your WordPress dashboard, go to **Plugins > Add New**.
 3. Click **Upload Plugin** and select the downloaded ZIP file.
 4. Click **Install Now** and then **Activate**.

 ### Option 2: Manual Installation (FTP)
-1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-free-toolz) (click "Code > Download ZIP").
+1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-toolz) (click "Code > Download ZIP").
 2. Extract the ZIP file on your computer.
-3. Upload the `consent-mode-banner-cmp-free-toolz` folder to your site's `/wp-content/plugins/` directory via FTP.
+3. Upload the `consent-mode-banner-cmp-toolz` folder to your site's `/wp-content/plugins/` directory via FTP.
-4. In your WordPress dashboard, go to **Plugins** and activate "Consent Mode Banner CMP (Free) - Toolz".
+4. In your WordPress dashboard, go to **Plugins** and activate "Consent Mode Banner CMP - Toolz".

 ---

 ## How to Configure and Activate the Banner

 1. Generate your Banner ID at: [https://consentmode.toolz.at/en/generator](https://consentmode.toolz.at/en/generator)
-2. In WordPress, go to **Settings > Consent Mode Banner CMP (Free) - Toolz**.
+2. In WordPress, go to **Settings > Consent Mode Banner CMP - Toolz**.
 3. Check the **Enable Banner** option to activate the banner display.
 4. In the **Banner ID** field, paste the ID generated on the Toolz site.
 5. Click **Save Changes**.